CodeYourFuture/curriculum/common-content/en/module/js1/percentages/index.md

 Using these variables, let's calculate the [area](https://www.bbc.co.uk/bitesize/topics/zjbg87h/articles/zwqt6fr) and [perimeter](https://www.bbc.co.uk/bitesize/topics/zvmxsbk/articles/zmrpxbk) of the rectangle.

 We can calculate the area and perimeter by creating expressions that use the `height` and `width` variables we just created.
-Hint: read the links above if you don't remember how to calculate area and perimeter of a rectangle.
+Hint: read the links above if you don't know how to calculate area and perimeter of a rectangle.

 Finally, we'll create two more variables: `area` and `perimeter` to store the result of the calculations.